asuarezc/Asc.Utils.Needle/README.md

 Icon from Flaticon:

-<a href="https://www.flaticon.com/free-icons/sew" title="sew icons">Sew icons created by Pixel perfect - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/" title="sew icons">See icons created by Pixel perfect - Flaticon</a>